hoostus/prime-harvesting/README.md

 However, the evidence from actual retirees (Bernicke & others) shows that's exactly what retirees do.
 Have a metric that follows this?
 - Mortality-weighted shortfall calculations from Gardner's paper.
+  Except...when you do Monte Carlo with stochastic mortality, you get this already.
 - Look at how bond percentages change with monthly Prime Harvesting.
 - PMT Prime.
 - Look at how valuation/expected returns in PMT does long term smoothing